 [Section 34F inserted by No. 4 of 2002 s.
 59.]

 34G.
-Exclusion of vehicles from this Division
+Excluding vehicles from this Division, Minister’s powers for

 The Minister may by order published in the Gazette exclude a vehicle or any class or description of vehicles from the operation of this Division, and may in the same way revoke or amend an order so made.